nuxt/nuxt/examples/v3/fetch/README.md

 </script>
 ```

-If you go directly to [http://localhost:3000/](http://localhost:3000/), you will see directly the full list of posts which has been server-rendered.
+If you go directly to [http://localhost:3000/](http://localhost:3000/), you will see directly the full list of posts which has been **server-rendered** (great for SEO).

 <img width="669" alt="Screenshot 2019-03-11 at 23 04 57" src="https://user-images.githubusercontent.com/904724/54161334-1f9e8400-4452-11e9-97bf-996a6e69d9db.png">

 > **INFO** 💡<br>
-> Nuxt will smartly detect what data you mutated inside `fetch` and optimised the JSON included in the returned HTML.
+> Nuxt will smartly detect what data you mutated inside `fetch` and optimises the JSON included in the returned HTML.

 Now, let's add `pages/posts/_id.vue` page to display a post on `/posts/:id`.